uptimejp/pgaudit/README.md

 Auditing will then be globally enabled once the server is restarted.
 In future, there will be more fine-grained control over what is audited, and when.
-For the moment, there's only a big red switch.
+For the moment, there's only a big red switch that can only be changed with a server restart.

 Here's an example of some log output: